International reactions to the January 6 United States Capitol attack: Media coverage

-The Communist Party of China's (CPC) newspaper, the People's Daily, had little coverage of the attack on their website's homepage.
-However, the Global Times, a Chinese tabloid newspaper run by the People's Daily, headlined its website with: "Chinese netizens jeer riot in U.S. Capitol as 'Karma,' say bubbles of 'democracy and freedom' have burst.", with the article saying that "words like 'Karma,' 'retribution' and 'deserving' were frequently mentioned in Chinese netizens' comments when they saw the latest episode of the U.S.' real version of House of Cards."
-The West Australian reported that "Newspapers around the world have reacted to the ugly scenes that marred Joe Biden's certification as the next US president", including "coverage from Canada, the UK, Saudi Arabia, Nigeria, France and Brazil."
+In China, the Communist Party's newspaper, the People's Daily, had little coverage of the attack on their website's homepage.
+However, the Global Times, a Chinese tabloid newspaper run by the People's Daily, headlined its website with "Chinese netizens jeer riot in U.S. Capitol as 'Karma,' say bubbles of 'democracy and freedom' have burst", with the article saying that "words like 'Karma,' 'retribution' and 'deserving' were frequently mentioned in Chinese netizens' comments when they saw the latest episode of the U.S.' real version of House of Cards."
+State media drew parallels between the attack and the 2019–2020 Hong Kong protests.

-Brazilian newspaper Folha de S.Paulo ran the headline: "inflated by Trump, crowd invades and vandalises Congress".
-Le Monde headlined its coverage of the attack with: "Trump provokes chaos in Washington as Biden is reinforced by a majority in the senate."
-Canadian newspaper the Ottawa Sun's front page was headlined: "Anarchy".
-British newspaper The Guardian ran the headline: "Chaos as pro-Trump mob storms US Capitol."
-Saudi Arabian newspaper Arab News and the Nigerian Tribune also dedicated their front pages to the attack.

-CNN paid tribute to several newspapers worldwide who ran images, headlines, and articles describing the attack on their front pages.
+The West Australian reported that "Newspapers around the world have reacted to the ugly scenes that marred Joe Biden's certification as the next US president", including coverage from Brazilian newspaper Folha de S.Paulo, the Ottawa Sun in Canada, Saudi Arabian newspaper Arab News and the Nigerian Tribune.
+CNN similarly paid tribute to several newspapers worldwide which ran images, headlines, and articles describing the attack on their front pages.

-Russian state media reports criticized the United States government following the attack.
-Chinese state media drew parallels between the attack and the 2019–2020 Hong Kong protests and cast the incident as "karma" and "retribution" for the United States government supporting color revolutions around the world.